Macrochloa tenacissima: Distribution

-Macrochloa tenacissima is native to the Iberian Peninsula, the Balearic Islands, and western north Africa (Morocco, Algeria, Tunisia and Libya).
-It grows in dry, rocky and base rich soils, forming a steppe-like grassland.
+Macrochloa tenacissima is native to the Iberian Peninsula, the Balearic Islands, and northwestern Africa (Morocco, Algeria, Tunisia, and Libya).
+It grows in dry, sandy or rocky and base rich soils, forming a steppe-like grassland.
 It has been managed by people for centuries.

+Description

+Macrochloa tenacissima is a large grass growing to 1.5–2 m tall with stout stems.
+The leaves are convoluted (rolled), 30–120 cm long and 1 mm diameter, and with a sharp apex.
+The flowerheads form compact panicles 25–35 cm long, with glumes 1 cm long.

 Uses

-Macrochloa tenacissima produces a fiber product called esparto which is used for crafts, such as cords, basketry, and espadrilles as well as for making paper.
+Macrochloa tenacissima produces a fibre product called esparto which is used for crafts, such as cords, basketry, and espadrilles as well as for making paper.